uber-archive/makisu/README.md

 ```
 go get github.com/uber/makisu/makisu
 ```
-If your Dockerfile doesn't have RUN, you can use makisu to build it without chroot or Docker daemon:
+For a Dockerfile that doesn't have RUN, makisu can build it without Docker daemon, containerd or runc:
 ```
 makisu build -t ${TAG} -dest ${TAR_PATH} ${CONTEXT}
 ```